 In 1993, the Australian Aerial Patrol was recognised by the then Civil Aviation Authority as strategically well positioned, geographically, for Search and Rescue (SAR).
 As a result the Aerial Patrol was appointed as an Accredited Civil SAR Unit.
 This was expanded in 2001 to a Tier 1 SAR capability – the highest level of civilian SAR in the Commonwealth and only one of three such organisations in the nation.
 Also in that year, a Working Agreement between the Aerial Patrol and the Australian Volunteer Coast Guard was formalised by the then NSW Minister for Emergency Services.

 The Australian Aerial Patrol, as a Registered Charity, relies extensively on a wide range of community fundraising mechanisms to offset operational costs.
 The promotion of annual art unions is without doubt the Aerial Patrol’s most successful fundraiser.
-Bendigo Bank sponsorship and support from various Registered Clubs, Councils and local companies also inject funding towards operations.
+Corporate sponsorship and support from various Registered Clubs, Councils and local companies also inject funding towards operations.
 A number of fundraising functions are conducted throughout the year and together with proceeds from NSW Air, raise the $500,000 plus needed each year to ensure the continued operation of the Patrol's activities.

 The Australian Aerial Patrol is probably most widely known for its regular Shark Spotting and Beach Safety Patrols along the coastline between Sydney's Palm Beach and Mollymook on the NSW South Coast.
 These patrols are undertaken on Saturdays, Sundays and public holidays throughout the course of summer and constitute an observation platform for recreational safety be it, swimming, surfing, boating, fishing, bushwalking and the like, as well as maintaining a watchful eye on potential bushfire hazards.
 The Aerial Patrol is also available to respond to an emergency 24 hours a day, 365 days a year.